In this chapter, we will publish our table to a database.

 You should know that the add-in creates "very hidden" worksheets that contain configuration data.

-You may unhide the add-in sheets using SaveToDB Options, Developer Options, Show SaveToDB Data Sheets.
+You can unhide the add-in sheets using SaveToDB Options, Developer Options, Show SaveToDB Data Sheets.

-You may see the connected table name in the Active Query field.
+You can see the connected table name in the Active Query field.

 In our example, let's do the following: rename the Sheet6 to payments, remove the source Sheet1, format the table, and save the workbook as a new workbook as payments.xlsx.